davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_view_composer.md

 ### Can I share a variable across any view ?
 (Option 1)

-I can share the data across any view!
+Yes, I can share the data across any view!
 - Maybe we don’t use it often but can be useful.
+- ALERT:
   - We have to use it few times, because we are creating a query!!
   - We are hitting the DB every single time a view is loaded.
 Not overuse this!
 Don’t share unless it’s absolutely necessary.

 We will do our edit now in the AppServiceProvider.php, but we can also create our own service provider just for this.